Canadian

 to fungal infection, bacterial infection--and ulceration.

-autonomic neuropathy can affect blood flow to the feet.
+Autonomic nerves also control blood flow, and thus, autonomic neuropathy can affect blood flow to the feet.

-The vessels may be open (patent), but the blood may be
+The vessels may be open (patent), but the blood may be shunted back to the heart prematurely

-In the image to the right, we see the white, blanched skin
+In the image to the right, we see the white, blanched skin of the toes, indicating poor blood flow from the nerves clamping down on the flow to the toes.

-blood flow certainly inhibits the body's ability to repair
+The toes may feel cold and uncomfortable.
+Diminished blood flow certainly inhibits the body's ability to repair injury.

 Neuropathy may affect the motor nerves—the nerves heading from the brain to the extremities (hands and feet).
 In the foot, this may result in hammertoes, bunions, or an abnormal arch structure.
 This may cause increased pressure under bony prominences, that predisposes a patient to ulceration.